Blog Layout

 After GrowthLab has modeled out what cash you expect to receive, we figure out who you are going to pay.
 If your accounting is on an accrual basis, pull your latest accounts payable report by vendor and by due date.
 Once you have the aging report, we go down the list and mark each vendor A, B, or C. Vendors who have an “A” are those you are going to pay in the next month, “B” get paid in the next 60 days, and “C” get paid at the end of your 13-week planning cycle.
 Be careful, don’t squeeze your vendors too much, because one day you may need them.

 We know that for most companies, payroll is both the largest cash expense and the most predictable cash expense.
-GrowthLab will Figure out what your anticipated payroll cash requirements are for each payroll.
+GrowthLab will figure out what your anticipated payroll cash requirements are for each payroll.
 Next, make sure you have the timing right.
-Do you pay employees weekly, biweekly, twice per month month, or once per month?
+Do you pay employees weekly, biweekly, twice per month or once per month?
 Are there any anomalies to your typical pay run such as commissions, bonuses, or one-time payments?
 For a 13-week cash flow schedule, total cash outlay and timing is key to successful planning.

 By the way… don’t forget about your contractors, some companies treat them like vendors, others pay them through payroll.
 What is your process?